HiddenMachine3/MacTextOnDesktopWallpaper/README.md

     Save this file in ~/Library/autoWallLaunch.cmd
     Make it executable: chmod +x ~/Library/autoWallLaunch.cmd
-    Add this file in System Preferences > Accounts > Login items
+    Add this file in System Preferences > Accounts > Login items Set Default application to open .cmd files as Terminal using Righ-Click > Get-Info > Open-With > Terminal